 READ ALSO: 10 Best Champagne Glasses to Buy in 2021

 If you can’t get your hands on this ingredient, you may want to try other types of cheeses with a similar taste and texture.
 The creamy French cheese called comté is a good gruyere cheese substitute especially for recipes that require melting.
 Varieties in the Swiss cheese family such asraclette, emmentaler (and it’s Norwegian offshoot called jarlsberg) also come close because they impart a combination of nutty, salty, and sweet cheese taste as well.

 How to Use Gruyere Cheese

 Aside from imparting a unique flavor, the texture of gruyere is another one of its claims to fame.
 Because it melts well, bakers, and cooks often use it for recipes that would benefit from an added gooey element.

 So, what is gruyere cheese good for?
 This ingredient is a suitable soft filling for a cheese sandwich like the popular French dish called croque monsieur, or a standard grilled cheese.
 Aside from that, it’s also commonly used for making fondue and French onion soup.
 Mac and cheese with gruyere is a pretty popular option as well.
 Although, you may also opt not to cook it at all by serving it sliced on a cheese platter with wine.

-Try melting this Swiss cheese on one of these 12 Best Fondue Pot Sets To Get In 2021.
+READ ALSO: 12 Best Fondue Pot Sets To Get In 2021

 5 Best Gruyere Cheese Recipes to Try